Seemavij/shanaya/README.md

 .
 Scroll down to Manual deploy and choose the main branch

+. than connect to repositry

 .
 Click Deploy

 .
 The app should now be deployed

+* Credits

+>I created the bulk of this project following the 'Boutique Ado' walkthrough project and had to copy the entire checkout section, which is documented in my bug errors.

+>A lot of my newsletter code came from here: Newsletter Code 1 | Newsletter Code 2

+>A lot of the import/ export came from here: Export Code | Review Stars Code
 * References

 .
 I used the django documentation

 .
 I used the bootstrap documentation